 (If you are not currently certified as a California EMT, which is required for attendance, you will have an additional certification cost of about $180.)

-To enroll in any payment plan you must attend a required workshop with our Records & Registration Manager.
-Please email Darlene Karim at email@example.com for more information or to schedule a workshop.
+To enroll in the Paramedic payment plan you must meet with our Records & Registration Manager, Darlene Karim.
+Please contact Darlene Karim at 310-312-9304 or firstname.lastname@example.org for more information and to schedule a payment plan appointment.

-Our traditional Paramedic course is approved by the Department of Veterans Affairs to certify enrollment for eligible veterans for the Post-9/11 GI Bill, the Montgomery GI Bill, and others.
-Our new Hybrid Paramedic program is not approved for the GI Bill at this time.
+Our traditional Paramedic course is approved by the Department of Veterans Affairs to allow eligible veterans to use the Post-9/11 GI Bill, the Montgomery GI Bill, and others.
+Our Part-time/Hybrid Paramedic Program is not approved for the GI Bill at this time.

 You served our country, now let us help you!
-Learn more about we offer you by visting our Veterans' section.
-Click here for more.
+Learn more about what we offer you by visiting our Veterans' section.

 Marshall T. Morgan, MD Memorial Scholarship

-Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides one Paramedic scholarship annually.
+Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides two Paramedic scholarships annually.
 For the paramedic program, the scholarship will award up to $3000 toward course fees and materials.
-Applications can be submitted online beginning February 8, and must be submitted by April 1.
+Application information will be sent to those who are eligible after acceptance into the UCLA Paramedic Program.
 Please see the Marshall Morgan Scholarship page for details.

 Michihito “Mitch” Sekine was a graduate of the September 2005 UCLA-Daniel Freeman Paramedic Education Program who was tragically killed on August 3, 2007, as a result of a fatal traffic collision.
 To honor Mitch’s memory, his family and friends established The Mitch Sekine Memorial Scholarship to help support the education of future paramedic students at the UCLA-Daniel Freeman Paramedic Program, Mitch’s beloved alma mater.